 The oldest of these is, of course, illustration.
 A widely-used narrative technique that’s been around for millennia, it has made its way from cave walls to print to digital screens.

 Nowadays, it’s an ever-present tool in the graphic designer’s toolbox, with uses in anything from logo-making to pictographic representations on websites and apps.

 But, as technology progressed, so did the pictures people consumed.
 Artists found that, by putting together static images and having them appear as if moving, they could hold people’s attention.
 And the new method proved to be far better than just using pictures or drawings.

 Of course, while animation represents just one of the successors of illustration, it’s not the only one.

 The 3D style also saw its rise in the 20th century, going from a novel effect to a direction profoundly impacting today’s reality.
 With ultra-capable devices, people consume 3D graphic design daily.

 It’s found in anything, from video games to films to 360 views when shopping online.
 And, It’s even applied in architectural planning and medicine.

-Nonetheless, if you’re a hopeful designer or business owner looking for inspiration for their visual branding, these six styles are well-worth checking out.
+Nonetheless, if you’re a hopeful designer, design agency, or business owner looking for inspiration for their visual branding, these six graphic styles are well-worth checking out.